Be prepared for the unexpected

 - Be able to participate in one training exercise per year.

-- Be available to assist with any RTD bus or light rail system emergency.
+- Be available to assist with any RTD bus or rail system emergency.